sagebei/cdl/python/README.md

 ```

-If you have issue running these commands, please feel free to raise an issue.
+If you have issue running any of these commands, please feel free to raise an issue.